Fuel Scarcity: Increase petrol supply to depots, Korodo urges NNPC

 Korodo attributed the present scarcity to refusal of major oil marketers to import petroleum due to the landing cost of petrol which had increased to N170 per litre as a result of increase in crude oil price.

-The post Fuel Scarcity: Increase petrol supply to depots, Korodo urges NNPC appeared first on The Nation Nigeria.
+The post Fuel Scarcity: Increase petrol supply to depots, Korodo urges NNPC appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share